Shoe last is used only in shoe making and the focus here is on professionally made shoes [ not diy or slippers].

 There are different shoe last types and in this post I will talk with you about most common shoe last types.

 We have men’s lasts, women’s lasts and children’s lasts.
 But this is not all the shoe last types that we have.
-You know that there are same shoe lasts types for every footwear type?
+Do you know that there are same shoe lasts types for every footwear type?
 Yes, almost every footwear type have its own shoe last type.

 Why each footwear type must be done on a specific shoe last?
 Because each shoe type has its own construction and this construction must suit also your feet parameters, that is why we need different lasts for each type.